 For some of us, the apostle Paul is intimidating, like a distant and difficult uncle.
-We’re told he's pretty important.
-We've even read some of the good parts of his letters.
-But he can come across as prickly and unpredictable.
-Not someone you'd like to hang out with at a coffee shop on a rainy day.
+Maybe not someone you'd like to hang out with at a coffee shop on a rainy day.
 He'd make a scene, evangelize the barista, and arouse looks across the room.
 For a mid-morning latte, we'd prefer Jesus over Paul.

 Drawing on the best of contemporary scholarship, and with language shaped by teaching and conversing with today's students, Rediscovering Paul is a textbook that has passed the test.
-Now in an expanded edition, it’s better than ever.
-There are fresh discussions of Paul’s letter writing and how those letters were received in the churches, new considerations of pseudonymity and the authenticity of Paul’s letters, and updated coverage of recent developments in interpreting Paul.
-In addition, the “So What?” feature—much loved by students—has been expanded.
-For considering the full range of issues, from Paul’s conversion and call to his ongoing impact on church and culture, this second edition of Rediscovering Paul comes enthusiastically recommended.
+Now in a reworked edition, it’s better than ever.
+There are fresh discussions of Paul’s letter writing and how those letters were received in the churches, new considerations of pseudonymity and the authenticity of Paul’s letters, and updated coverage of recent developments in interpreting Paul. from Paul’s conversion and call to his ongoing impact on church and culture, this second edition of Rediscovering Paul comes enthusiastically recommended.

 "This is an exceptionally well-written introduction to the life, letters and theology of the apostle Paul, ideal for a survey class.
 The book is full of insights that help us understand Paul in his world and then guidance on how to bring those insights into our modern world.
 I’ve been using the first edition of this work with great success for seven years.
 The second edition is even better!"